Perturbation theory for gravitational shadows in Kerr-like spacetimes: Setup

 In particular, evaluating Eq. (\ref{eq:Hamilton-Jacobi}) at the observer's position and using the Kerr asymptotic (\ref{eq:Kerr_asymptotics}), and Eq. (\ref{eq:tetrad_expand}) together with the assumption of a vanishing plasma frequency at infinity ($\bar{\omega}_p = 0$), we obtain the following expression for the Carter constant and angular momentum:

 where $a$ Kerr spin parameter arising in the asymptotic limit.
 It should be noted that this expression, depends on the observer's frame choice and, for instance, differs from that defined for a Zero Angular Momentum Observer (ZAMO).
-However, as shown in \cite{Kobialko:2022ozq,Kobialko:2023qzo}, this difference manifests only as a shift in the shadow's center, leaving its intrinsic shape unchanged.
+However, as shown in \cite{Kobialko:2022ozq,Kobialko:2023qzo}, this difference manifests only as a shift in the chosen location of the shadow's center, leaving its intrinsic shape invariant.

 Substituting these relations into Eq. (\ref{eq:main_v1}) yields the final expression for the shadow boundary:

 where

 Note that this implicit form is particularly convenient for constructing the perturbative expansion.
 Its internal consistency is verified by substituting the explicit expressions for $R$ and $\rho$ from Refs.~\cite{Kobialko:2022ozq,Kobialko:2023qzo} into Eqs.~(\ref{eq:main_v2}), (\ref{eq:main_v2_b}), which yields an identity satisfied for arbitrary metric functions $A$ with correct asymptotic behavior.